kasvith/blog/content/posts/deno-first-impression.md

 draft: false
 keywords: ["deno", "typescript", "ts", "javascript", "js", "es6"]
 description: >-
-  Deno is a new secure runtime for javascript and typescript created by Ryan Dhal, original author of NodeJS.
+  Deno is a new secure runtime for javascript and typescript created by Ryan Dhal, the original author of NodeJS.
 Recently Deno 1.0.0 was released and this is my first impression about it
 tags: ["deno", "typescript", "ts", "javascript", "js", "es6"]
 categories: ["deno", "typescript"]